What are coronal mass ejections?

-Every so often, the sun burps.
-But, unlike myself, when the sun burps, it does so with the power of 20 million nuclear bombs.
-These hiccups are known as coronal mass ejections (CMEs)—powerful eruptions near the surface of the sun driven by kinks in the solar magnetic field.
+Every so often, the sun burps with the power of 20 million nuclear bombs.
+These hiccups, known as coronal mass ejections, are powerful eruptions near the surface of the sun, driven by kinks in the solar magnetic field.
 The resulting shocks ripple through the solar system and can interrupt satellites and power grids on Earth.

 During a CME, enormous bubbles of superheated gas – called plasma – are ejected from the sun.
-Over the course of several hours, one billion tons of material are lifted off the sun’s surface and accelerated to speeds of one million miles per hour.
+Over the course of several hours, a billion tons of material launch off the sun’s surface and accelerate to speeds of a million miles per hour (1.6 million kilometers per hour).
 This can happen several times a day when the sun is most active.
-During its quieter periods, CMEs occur only once every five days.
+During its quieter periods, CMEs occur only about once every five days.

 The underlying cause of CMEs is not well understood.
 Astronomers agree, however, that the sun’s magnetic field plays a major role.
 Because the sun is a fluid, turbulence tends to twist the magnetic field into complex contortions.
-Twist the field too much, and it kinks—much like a phone cord or toy Slinky.
-These kinks snap the magnetic field and can potentially drive vast amounts of plasma into space.
+When the field twists too much and it kinks, much like a phone cord or toy Slinky, then these kinks snap the magnetic field and can potentially drive vast amounts of plasma into space.

-The plasma itself is a cloud of protons and electrons carried aloft by the solar wind.
-Traveling at a million miles per hour, the ejecta can cross the 93 million mile distance to Earth in just a few days.
-A jet moving that fast could get you from Los Angeles to New York in 18 seconds.
+The plasma itself is a cloud of protons and electrons that the solar wind carries aloft.
+Traveling at a million miles per hour (1.6 million kph), the ejecta can cross the 93-million-mile (150-million-km) distance to Earth in just a few days.
+A jet moving that fast would get you from Los Angeles to New York in only 18 seconds.

-Because CMEs get blown off the sun in all directions, most don’t come anywhere near Earth.
-But every so often, an eruption is aimed right at us.
+Because CMEs blow off the sun in all directions, most don’t come anywhere near Earth.
+But every so often, an eruption aims right at us.
 When the plasma cloud hits our planet, a geomagnetic storm follows.
-The shock wave of charged particles compresses the Earth’s dayside magnetic field while the nightside gets stretched out.
-Like an elongated rubber band, the terrestrial magnetic field eventually snaps back with the same amount of energy as a bolt of lightening.
+Then, the shock wave of charged particles compresses the Earth’s dayside magnetic field while it stretches out the nightside.
+Like an elongated rubber band, the terrestrial magnetic field eventually snaps back with the same amount of energy as a bolt of lightning.

 The real long-lasting danger comes from the storm’s effect on technology.
-The flurry of magnetic activity and induced electric currents has the potential to severely disrupt power grids, satellites, communication networks—anything that uses electricity.
-When the sun aimed a CME at us in 1989, the resulting storm collapsed the Hydro-Québec power grid.
+The flurry of magnetic activity and induced electric currents have the potential to severely disrupt power grids, satellites, communication networks … that is, anything that uses electricity.
+When the sun aimed a CME at us in that 1989 event – mentioned above – the resulting storm collapsed the Hydro-Québec power grid.
 Six million people were without power for nine hours.

 But the 1989 storm is nothing compared to the geomagnetic storm of 1859.
-Known as the Carrington Event, after amateur astronomer Richard Carrington who observed the flares that triggered the storm, it is the most powerful geomagnetic storm ever recorded.
-Aurora were observed as far south as Hawai’i and the Caribbean.
+Known as the Carrington Event, after amateur astronomer Richard Carrington, who observed the flares that triggered the storm, it was the most powerful geomagnetic storm ever recorded.
+People as far south as Hawaii and the Caribbean observed auroras.
 Witnesses at higher latitudes reported being able to read newspapers by the light of the aurora alone.
-Telegraph networks around globe catastrophically failed; operators received shocks and telegraph paper caught on fire.
+Telegraph networks around the globe catastrophically failed; operators received shocks and telegraph paper caught on fire.

-Obviously, we don’t want to be surprised by a powerful Earth-bound CME.
+But, obviously, we don’t want to be surprised by a powerful Earth-directed CME.
 That’s why astronomers study the sun.
 Besides the joy of discovering how stars work, a better understanding of solar activity can help us be better prepared.
 With even just a few hours warning before an impending CME strike, we could safely shut down and protect essential services.
-Disruptions may then only last a few hours, rather than the days, weeks, and months that might otherwise occur.
+Disruptions may then only last a few hours, rather than the days, weeks and months that might otherwise occur.